Two tribes reside on the Olympic Peninsula and one on the Kitsap Peninsula in the State of Washington.

-In 1832 the Hudson Bay Company trading post Fort Nisqually was established on the southern shore of Puget Sound, in what is the city of DuPont today.
-Fort records indicate that Klallam were visiting to trade furs and game by 1833.
+In 1832, the Hudson Bay Company trading post Fort Nisqually was established on the southern shore of Puget Sound, in what is the city of DuPont today.
+Fort records indicate that Klallam was visiting to trade furs and games by 1833.

 This party found the Klallam mostly unwilling to sell furs, saying the company's prices were too low and that they would instead wait for some other, more competitive trader.